nim-lang/nimble/readme.markdown

 * default
 * bleeding edge
-* tested to compile with the latest Nim version
+* tested to compile with a pinned (close to HEAD) commit of Nim

 The ``stable`` branch is...